adarshchavhan23/demon/README.md

 # TechBlogs - Blog site (MERN Stack)

-TechBlogs is fully functional and responsive blogging site which is inspired from techwiser.com.
+TechBlogs is fully functional and responsive blogging site which is inspired from techwiser.com 👉 [click here](https://techwiser.netlify.app/) to view.

-## Environment Variables
+## Environmet Variables

 To run this project, you will need to add the following environment variables to your .env file